Our Famous 10 Mario Birthday Party Games has the best DIY sports to pull this subject off without a hitch!!!

 4: Super Mario Brothers Cake Pops

-Cake pops are always a dessert table favorite at birthday parties.
+Cake pops are always a dessert table favourite at birthday parties.
 Mario, Luigi and all sorts of characters from the Super Mario Brothers game can join your party in cake pop form.

 5: Toad’s Scurry